Tax-Free Savings Account (TFSA)

 - reside in Canada

-A TFSA is set up through a financial institution such as a bank, caisse populaire or a credit union.
+A TFSA is set up through a financial institution such as a bank, caisse populaire or a credit union or insurance company (issuer).

 For enquiries related to Tax-Free Savings Accounts, please contact the Canada Revenue Agency.